 Offer aural rehabilitation and balance therapy or treatment for tinnitus

-Support patients to lip read and use assistive devices
+Support patients with lip-reading and the use of assistive devices

 Perform ear wax removal procedures